 2. Why Does the Required Reserve Ratio Matter?

 The reserve requirement matters because it is a powerful monetary policy tool that central banks use to directly influence a country’s money supply and credit availability.
+Along with Open Market Operations (OMO) and the Discount Rate, the RRR is one of the three classic tools of macroeconomic policy.

 3. How to Find the Required Reserve Ratio: The Formula